yusufsarman/MinioClientExtension/README.md

 ﻿# MinioClientExtension

-Minio client for .net project.
+Minio client for .net Core project.

 ## How to Use
 add this to appsettings.json.